-To verify that Highland has adequate facilities to serve your proposed building project, all new COMMERCIAL or INDUSTRIAL customers should contact Edward Englehart (814) 266-3146, ext.
-101 or [email protected].
+To verify that Highland has adequate facilities to serve your proposed building project, all new COMMERCIAL or INDUSTRIAL customers should contact Jeremy Horvath (814) 266-3146, ext.
+105 or email@example.com.

 In accordance with the provisions of Pennsylvania Act 57, highland charges all new customers a Capacity Fee for their respective share of the capacity within the Authority's water facilities.
 This is based upon the occupant's projected water usage, calculated in terms of equivalent dwelling units (EDUs).
 Commercial or Industrial customer would most likely pay a multiple EDU Fee based on their projected usage.
 The current capacity fee is $1059.00 per EDU.